OBIR-tree/OBIR-tree/README.md

 Install the above binary file in /opt/intel

-Execute the following command to allow the app to find libsample_crypto.so:
+Execute the following command to allow the app to find cryptopp.a:

-sudo cp sample_libcrypto/libsample_libcrypto.so /usr/lib
+sudo apt-get install libcrypto++-dev libcrypto++-doc libcrypto++-utils

 ## SGX2 version of the code ###
 There are few changes in the SGX2 version of the code in comparison to SGX1, includeing: